kalyanis1234/DemoProject/README.md

 Overview
 This project provides an example for testing a UI with Selenium WebDriver, written in C#, using the Page Object Model design pattern and driven via BDD feature files through C# BDD.
 It can be used to kickstart testing of other UIs with minimal changes to the project.

-Test soltion using BDD approach..!! dummy web site : https://cms.demo.katalon.com/
+Test solution using BDD approach..!! dummy web site : https://cms.demo.katalon.com/

 Acceptance Criteria